ketozhang/notes/mynotebook/Astrophysics/Astrobiology/Life_in_the_Universe.md

----
-title: Life in the Universe
+#  Life in the Universe
----

 # Life in the Universe
 1. [Life in the Universe](#life-in-the-universe)